kubernetes/website/docs/concepts/tools/kubectl/object-management-using-commands.md

 ## How to view an object

+{% comment %}
+TODO(pwittrock): Uncomment this when implemented.

 You can use `kubectl view` to print specific fields of an object.

 - `view`: Prints the value of a specific field of an object.

+{% endcomment %}

-There are several more commands for printing additional information about an object:
+There are several commands for printing information about an object:

 - `get`: Prints basic information about matching objects.
 Use `get -h` to see a list of options.
 - `describe`: Prints aggregated detailed information about matching objects.
 - `logs`: Prints the stdout and stderr for a container running in a Pod.
-- `top`: Print machine resource usage (cpu, memory) for a Kubernetes object.

 ## Using `set` commands to modify objects before creation